Anti-Chinese sentiment in the United States: Joe Biden's Presidency

+According to the 2023 STAATUS Index survey, nearly half of Americans believe that negative views of China have contributed to anti-Asian attacks or incidents.
+Among the reasons for anti-Asian hate, 33% of respondents believe that viewing China as an economic threat is a contributing factor while 47% believe that viewing China as an espionage threat is a contributing factor.

-Purchase of or acquisition of title to real property
+Foreign purchase of or acquisition of title to real property

 A Texas Senate bill tabled in 2023 by state representatives of the Republican Party, known as SB 147, was met with intense backlash particularly by Asian American groups.
 The bill would prohibit "certain aliens or foreign entities" from acquiring real property in the state of Texas, including those with affiliations or origins from China.
 The bill has also found support from Governor of Texas Greg Abbott.
 Critics have compared the bill to the racist Chinese Exclusion Act and called it unconstitutional.
-Others also added that it may be lead to a negative snowball effect for further racist legislation, particularly targeting Chinese people and East Asians in general.
+Others also added that it may lead to a negative snowball effect for further racist legislation, particularly targeting Chinese people and East Asians in general.

 Sylvester Turner, Mayor of Houston, referred to the bill as "just down right wrong" and that "it is more divisive than anything else".
 State representative Gene Wu added that "this type of legislation.
 This growing anti-Asian and anti-immigrant sentiment is a direct attack on our community and on our city, quite frankly."
-The legislation does not give any exceptions to asylum seekers, lawful permanent residents, valid visa holders or dual citizens.
+The legislation does not give any exceptions to asylum seekers, lawful permanent residents, valid visa holders or dual citizens (the bill also covered people from North Korea, Iran and Russia).
 Further protests in the streets of Houston against the bill were held by Asian American groups and allies in February 2023.

 Virginia's state Senate, which is controlled by Democrats, also recently passed a ban on land ownership by "foreign adversaries."
 In all, at least 18 states have considered limiting the ownership of farmland by entities linked to China, according to the National Agricultural Law Center.

+On May 8, 2023, Florida governor Ron DeSantis signed bills SB 264 and HB 1355 banning Chinese citizens from buying land in the state.
+Critics have warned that the bills could contribute to discrimination against the Chinese and other immigrants.
+Democratic state Rep. Anna V. Eskamani voiced concerns about the impact on Asian Americans.
+Asian American organizations compared the bills to the Alien land laws and the Chinese Exclusion Act.